Pat Duffy “I did it for me” Internal vs. External Motivation

 But what do you do with your time once those needs are met?
 Spending it with friends and family is a good choice – that’s also why I love this clip because Ternasky is so supportive and looking out for his friend.

 The time that’s left is, by default, for you.
 This is where self-interest comes in one of two forms.
-The first is self-interest that is externally motivate – money, power, and fame are some juicy incentives.
-This is the athlete, actor, businessperson, etc. who says they love what they do, but in reality they’re only in it for the house, the cars, the girls, the spotlight…but those can never give you what you’re looking for, and in the long run will eat you alive.
+The first is self-interest that is externally motivated – money, power, and fame are some juicy incentives.
+This is the athlete, actor, businessperson, etc. who says they love what they do, but in reality they’re only in it for the house, the cars, the girls, the spotlight…but they can never seem to find what they’re looking for, and in the long run, those very same things will eat them alive.

 Unfortunately, this is relatively common and comes in the form of contract disputes, broken relationships, or walking away from the game completely.
 Maybe the game itself has the wrong motivation…plenty of elite skaters/surfers/boarders choose not to be apart of the competitive circuit.
 Personally, I’m on the fence with that one.
 Some people are truly motivated at the thought of being the greatest and it brings out their best.
 The problem is, there can only be one winner, so who are you when you’re not on top?